Death to Spies: Moment of Truth

 Reviews

-- The game offers a unique and challenging stealth experience reminiscent of the Hitman series, with a focus on disguises and strategic planning.
+- The game offers a challenging stealth experience reminiscent of the Hitman series, with a focus on disguises and strategic planning.

 - The graphics and level design are improved from the previous game, providing a more immersive WWII atmosphere.